WHAT IS ceres FOCUSED ON?

 Last week, the CERES project made a significant impact at ECOMONDO - Italian Exhibition Group, one of Europe’s leading expos dedicated to green technologies, circular economy, and sustainability.
 Held at Riminifiera, Italy, the event brought together industry leaders, policymakers, researchers, and innovators, all working towards a more sustainable and resource-efficient future.

-CERES project advances in Larnaca: contributing to the future of Circular Economy education
+sharing our project and discussing the future of Circular Economy

 Join CERES newsletter!